ttu-cr-stl/poker-bot-arena/DOCS/quickstart.md

 - Add `print()` or logging inside `choose_action` so you can review why the bot made each move.
 - Keep your own notes on the hand id (`hand_id`), stack sizes, and community cards—those are all sent in the `act` payload.
-- If you lose connection, simply restart with the same `--team` and `--code`; the practice server and tournament host both recognize that pair and let you reclaim the seat.
+- If you lose connection, simply restart with the same `--team`; the practice server and tournament host both recognize the name (case-insensitive) and let you reclaim the seat.

 ---